Get answers to frequently asked questions about Roving Edge Infrastructure.

 Note: Government customers cannot use their existing gov SKUs to order Roving Edge.

-Users with policies that allow access to edge resources will be able to request and configure Ultra or RED nodes and clusters via a workflow in the Oracle Cloud Infrastructure console.
-First create a node or cluster using the Oracle Cloud Infrastructure console or the Oracle Cloud CLI.
+Users with policies that allow access to edge resources will be able to request and configure Ultra or RED nodes via a workflow in the Oracle Cloud Infrastructure console.
+First create a node using the Oracle Cloud Infrastructure console or the Oracle Cloud CLI.
 Using the console, you can select custom compute images (VMs) and object storage buckets of data from your tenancy to have them loaded onto your Roving Edge Infrastructure.
 You may build custom VMs with applications by using existing licenses for applications such as Oracle Database or Oracle Analytics.
-The Oracle Roving Edge Infrastructure service verifies your selected configuration to ensure it can fit onto the node or cluster.
+The Oracle Roving Edge Infrastructure service verifies your selected configuration to ensure it can fit onto the node.

 When you submit the request for approval